fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ---
 #### Singular vs. List Response
-For each entity in FluentCMS, two GraphQL fields are automatically generated:
+For each entity in FormCMS, two GraphQL fields are automatically generated:
 - `<entityName>`: Returns a record.
 - `<entityNameList>`: Returns a list of records.